Skip to main content

 Where Replit falls short:

 Cost is the main concern.
-At $25 per month for the Core plan, with compute credits consumed during development and hosting, expenses can add up quickly for active projects.
+Core dropped to $20/month (from $25), but the new Pro plan at $100/month for 15 builders targets serious teams.
+Effort-based pricing means simple changes cost under $0.25, but complex tasks add up.
+Compute credits consumed during development and hosting can escalate quickly for active projects.
 Performance on the cloud IDE can lag compared to local editors like Cursor.
 And while Agent mode is impressive, it can struggle with complex, multi-service architectures.

 Collaboration exists but is basic compared to tools designed for team workflows.
 You can share projects and edit together, but there are no project management features, no task tracking, and no built-in communication tools.